 This is one of our favorite ways to surprise a family with a piano for Christmas.

 All pianos come in a big ol’ cardboard box, and our technicians assemble the pianos for our showrooms and for delivery.
 We always keep some extra piano boxes around, so we’ll happily load an empty box into your truck or SUV to wrap for Christmas.
+This way you can have your new piano delivered at your convenience after the holidays, but still experience the thrill of opening the amazing gift on Christmas morning.

-2. Wrap a Piano Key
+2. Wrap a Piano Lid Key

 Most acoustic pianos come with a beautiful key that locks the lid.
 Put this in a little box with some tinsel and a letter or picture describing what it opens.